code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

 Multiphase mechanical equilibrium flows
 ***************************************

-Mechanical equilibrium flows are solved in ECOGEN using the Kapila model :cite:`kapila2001`.
-In the particular case of 2 phases invilved, this model reads:
+Mechanical equilibrium flows are solved in ECOGEN using Kapila's model :cite:`kapila2001`.
+In the particular case of 2 phases involved and without any extra physics (surface tension, viscosity...), this model reads:

 .. math::
   :nowrap: